osheamonn/run_over_parameters/README.md

   # Caveats
   - `parameters.csv` uses tabs as a separator instead of commas, so the sep must be given to read it in properly. e.g. `pd.read_csv('parameters.csv', sep='\t')`
-  - Since the library depends on python string formatting to substitute in the template files, it will not work if one wishes to perform substitution inside of other python files.
-This is because if those files do *any* string formatting themselves, `create_multiple_runs` will try and format those strings and either fail or do the wrong thing.
-As such any python files in the `FilesToTemplateAndCopy` section of the config file are copied with no substitution.
-  - Any usage of `{`, `}` must be escaped by repeating them `{{`, `}}`, e.g. if a
-   bash script has bash variables.
-This is since the code will try and format these
-    strings and fail.
   - There is a good chance I've made an error in terms of assuming file locations to be relative.
 If so this should be changed.